Introduction to MATLAB (Faculty of Medicine and Health Sciences)

-Researcher Academy courses are very popular and the majority are run in both semesters to give you the opportunity to attend at a time of the year that suits you.
-Semester 1 courses will be available for booking from the second week of October and Semester 2 courses from the second week of February.
+This face to face course is run by the Researcher Academy The Researcher Academy courses are very popular and the majority are run in both semesters to give you the opportunity to attend at a time of the year that suits you.

 Target Audience: This course is provided as part of the MHS Faculty Training Programme and N-trans Training Programmes and is for postgraduate doctoral students and research-only staff (ECRs) in the Faculty of Medicine and Health Sciences only.